Crown Holdings Incorporated

 Ties to the American Legislative Exchange Council

-Crown Cork & Seal Company is a member of ALEC’s Civil Justice Task Force, represented by Richard Krzyzanowski, General Counsel/Emeritus, and William T. Gallagher, Esq., General Counsel.
+Crown Cork & Seal Company was a member of ALEC’s Civil Justice Task Force, represented by Richard Krzyzanowski, General Counsel/Emeritus, and William T. Gallagher, Esq., General Counsel.
 Gallagher attended ALEC's 2010 Annual Meeting.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.